Sebastian-Fitzner/simple-revealjs-presentation/markdown/mangony-vs-assemble.md

 ## What can you expect?

 1. Usage in Grunt, Gulp or standalone.
-2. By using the provided development server ([express](https://github.com/expressjs/express)) every change is completed in no time, no matter how many pages you have in your project.
+2. Every change is completed in no time, no matter how many pages you have in your project.
-3. Only changed pages get compiled.
 4. Creation of deep ids is possible for all types.
-5. For every type (data, partials, layouts, pages) Mangony adds its own watcher ([chokidar](https://github.com/paulmillr/chokidar)).
+5. For every type Mangony adds its own watcher ([chokidar](https://github.com/paulmillr/chokidar)).
 6. [HJSON](https://github.com/laktak/hjson) is available.
 7. [Handlebars](https://github.com/wycats/handlebars.js/) version 4.x is integrated.
 8. Markdown pages with handlebars are supported.